SecwatchERS/mapples/documentation-payload/mapples/contributing/C2 Profiles.md

 ### Add to Builder.py

-Lastly, you'll need to modify the builder.py file under `Payload_Type/apollo/mythic/agent_functions`.
-In that file, add your new profile to the `c2profiles` attribute under Apollo.
+Lastly, you'll need to modify the builder.py file under `Payload_Type/mapples/mythic/agent_functions`.
+In that file, add your new profile to the `c2profiles` attribute under Mapples.